csound/csound/BUILD.md

 Optional component requirements:

+- Git: A distributed version control system to let you clone and acquire the Csound sources.
+Although you can download the source as a zip from GitHub, having git installed makes it easier to interact with the Csound source.

 - C++ compiler toolchain: a few components are written in C++.
 For these to be built, a complete installation of C++ development tools is necessary.